-The garden takes around an hour or two to wandera rund, but visitors will also find a Berber Museum and a beautiful coffee shop.
+The YSL garden takes around an hour or two to wander around, but visitors will also find an interesting Berber Museum and a beautiful coffee shop.
 Adjacent is the newly opened Musee Yves Saint Laurent.

 Jacques Majorelle dedicated forty years of his life to these gardens.
 The tropical gardens are complimented by Moorish detailing, seen in the paths, the buildings and the fountains.
 They feel like a real oasis in a frantic city.
 Enjoy Majorelle’s vision for colour and vibrancy in a dusty and frenetic city.

 Where to take photos in the YSL Gardens

 If taking photos in the YSL Gardens is an important factor to your day, no fear!
 No words do justice to the beauty of these gardens, and there are plenty of beautiful photo spots around.

 Here’s some of my favourite snaps that best to portray the allure of the garden through imagery!

 Marrakech has a huge wealth of accommodation across the city.
 From traditional riads to modern hotels, you will definitely find something to match your budget.
 Here’s my pick of the best budget, mid-range and luxury hotels in Marrakech to choose from.

 Have you visited the YSL Garden in Marrakech before?
 What did you think?
 Let me know in the comments below.

 I would highly recommend visiting this oasis during a stay in Marrakech.
 This little corner of paradise in the hubbub of the city is a world away from the madness of the medina in Marrakech.